Well, yes, you could say that dog calming signals are kind of like the bat signal.

 No, your dog is not always ignoring you or blowing you off

-Slow and/or stiff movements (Legs, body, and/or tail)
+(Legs, body, and/or tail)

 It’s common to see dogs use calming signals in the following situations:

-People are yelling (either at each other or at them)
+Either at each other or at them

-Anticipatory excitement (about to go for a walk)
+About to go for a walk

 Ideal Signals from Approaching Dog: